Quebec Autoroute 20: Chaudière-Appalaches and Bas-Saint-Laurent

 As it continues eastward, A-20 passes the regional centres of Montmagny and La Pocatière before approaching Rivière-du-Loup and the junction with A-85 at km 499.
-The Trans-Canada Highway departs A-20 at this interchange and travels southeast on A-85 toward Edmundston, New Brunswick and the Maritime Provinces.
+The Trans-Canada Highway departs A-20 at this interchange and travels southeast on A-85 toward Edmundston, Fredericton, and Moncton, New Brunswick and the Maritime Provinces.
 At km 518, the highway becomes a super two for the remainder of its main section.
 The eastern end of the main section of the A-20 is located in Trois-Pistoles, approximately 40 kilometres east of Rivière-du-Loup.

 Rimouski section

-The second section of Autoroute Jean-Lesage (km 597 to km 641) connects Rimouski to Mont-Joli.
+The second section of Autoroute Jean-Lesage (km 597 to km 641) connects Rimouski with Mont-Joli.
 It begins at a junction with Route 132 in Rimouski, approximately 55 km from the current terminus of A-20's main section.
 Like its larger counterpart, the Rimouski section of A-20 parallels the St. Lawrence, providing a southern bypass of Rimouski before ending (at another junction with Route 132) at the western approach to Mont-Joli.

 This section of the A-20 is currently a single carriageway with occasional passing lanes.
 It was built to accommodate an eventual expansion to four lanes and most overpasses include the clearance needed to accommodate the additional lanes.
 The high accident rate along this section of A-20 have prompted many politicians to call for the highway to be expanded to two lanes in each direction.

 An electric fence has been installed on both sides of the highway between km 621 and 628 to prevent moose from crossing the road, while at km 624 an underpass has been constructed to allow wildlife to pass under the highway safely.